HOW FILMING IN VIETNAM FACILITATES YOUR PRODUCTION PROJECT?

 - List of equipment which you bring to Vietnam

-It will take around 7 - 10 working days to process and issue the Vietnam film permit from the day of receiving all the above completed documents.
+It will take around seven to ten working days to process and issue the Vietnam film permit from the day of receiving all the said completed documents.

 Before issuing a film permit, MoFA and/or MoCST requests the Department of Immigration under the Ministry of Public Security to process a journalist visa for each member of the crew.
 After processing, the Department of Immigration will issue a letter of journalist visa approval.
 Your Vietnam fixer will send you a copy of the journalist visa approval letter through email.
 You print it out and present it to pick up a visa at the international airport upon arrival in Vietnam.
 The fee for visa stamping is around US$25 per person.
 Please remember to bring a passport-sized photo with you.
 Otherwise, you have to pay US$2 for taking photographs at the airport's visa counter.
 The other way to pick up a visa is at the Vietnam Embassy in your country to avoid queuing for ages at a busy airport.